-In addition to allocated sites, between 2016-17, planning permission has been granted for 2.89 ha (wider site area) or 4,046 sq m of floorspace in the form of extensions and new industrial units on the EMP2 employment areas in the Northern Strategy Area.
-None of these developments have commenced on site.
+In addition to allocated sites, between 2017-18, planning permission has been granted for 2,403 sq m of floorspace in the form of extensions and new industrial units on the EMP2 employment areas in the Northern Strategy Area of which 975 sq m has been delivered in 2017-18.

-In terms of the amount of land for B use class delivered on allocated sites and the outcome requirement for 22.3 ha to be delivered by 2016, as 0.88 ha have been delivered, the 2016 target has not been achieved and it is unlikely that the 2021 target will be achieved.
+In terms of the amount of land for B use class delivered on allocated sites and the outcome requirement for 22.3 ha to be delivered by 2016, as 1.08 ha have been delivered, the 2016 target has not been achieved and it is unlikely that the 2021 target will be achieved.